rjcnrd/neochat/README.md

 [Link to the project](http://www.neochat.co/)

-Neochat is a real time messaging app that allows you to chat with your friends in a fun and casual way: by adding the right gif to each message you send.
+Neochat is a real time messaging app that allows you to chat with your friends in a fun and casual way: by adding a gif to each message you send.
+I created Neochat during a 9 week bootcamp in javascript @Ironhack and worked 8 days on the creation of the app.

 ### Stack